mskf3000/Tutorials-and-Cheat-Sheets/NodeJS - EmberJS Related Items.md

 #### Adding meta tag support.

-Just install `ember-cli-meta-tag` support like this:
+Just install `ember-meta-meta` support like this:

-    ember install ember-cli-meta-tags
+    ember install ember-meta-meta

 ### Using Ember CLI to create structural components.